WinonaCS485/mysql-jdbc-example-files-sima678/README.md

 # CS485-JDBC-MySQL
 How to access MySQL using JDBC

 MySQLAccess is the main class.
-You need to understand this file TestJDBC is just a helper class that instantiates your connection.
+You need to understand this file.

+TestJDBC is just a helper class that instantiates your connection.

 You can download these files or you can just copy and paste them from here.